fsperotto/lts/lts/nts/pkg_docs/README.tex.md

 4. Experimented with different approaches to batching.
-Instead of modeling the corpus as a single, unbroken sequence during training (such as with torchtextís `BPTTIterator`), we tried splitting the corpus into individual sentences and then producing separate training cases for each token in each sentence.
-For example, for the sentence ìI like black catsî we produced five contexts:
+Instead of modeling the corpus as a single, unbroken sequence during training (such as with torchtext‚Äôs `BPTTIterator`), we tried splitting the corpus into individual sentences and then producing separate training cases for each token in each sentence.
+For example, for the sentence ‚ÄúI like black cats‚Äù we produced five contexts:

-    1.  ì<EOS> Iî
+    1.  ‚Äú<EOS> I‚Äù

-    2.  ì<EOS> I likeî
+    2.  ‚Äú<EOS> I like‚Äù

-    3.  ì<EOS> I like blackî
+    3.  ‚Äú<EOS> I like black‚Äù

-    4.  ì<EOS> I like black catsî
+    4.  ‚Äú<EOS> I like black cats‚Äù

-    5.  ì<EOS> I like black cats <EOS>î
+    5.  ‚Äú<EOS> I like black cats <EOS>‚Äù

     And the model is trained to predict the last token in each context at time step $t$ from the first $t-1$ tokens.
-We used PyTorchís `pack_padded_sequence` function to handle variable-length inputs to the LSTM.
-Practically, this was appealing because it makes it easier to engineer a wider range of features from the context before a word ñ for example, it becomes easy to implement bidirectional LSTMs with both a forward and backward pass over the $t-1$ context, which, to our knowledge, would be difficult or impossible under the original training regime enforced by `BPTTIterator`.
-We realized after trying this, though, that it will never be competitive with `BPTTIterator`ís continuous representation of the corpus because the sentences in the corpus are grouped by article ñ and thus also at a thematic / conceptual level ñ which means that the model can learn useful information across the sentence boundaries about what type of word should come next.[^1]
+We used PyTorch‚Äôs `pack_padded_sequence` function to handle variable-length inputs to the LSTM.
+Practically, this was appealing because it makes it easier to engineer a wider range of features from the context before a word ‚Äì for example, it becomes easy to implement bidirectional LSTMs with both a forward and backward pass over the $t-1$ context, which, to our knowledge, would be difficult or impossible under the original training regime enforced by `BPTTIterator`.
+We realized after trying this, though, that it will never be competitive with `BPTTIterator`‚Äôs continuous representation of the corpus because the sentences in the corpus are grouped by article ‚Äì and thus also at a thematic / conceptual level ‚Äì which means that the model can learn useful information across the sentence boundaries about what type of word should come next.[^1]